aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptx-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLTM via C++ or Online App" h2="PPTX  to XLTM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a popular file format used for documents that require a high degree of accuracy and portability.
+It is widely used for business documents, such as contracts, invoices, and presentations.
+However, the PDF format is not suitable for editing or manipulating data.
+Therefore, it is often necessary to convert PDF files to other formats, such as Microsoft Excel (XLTM).

+<h2>How Aspose.Total Helps for PPTX to XLTM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, edit, and convert documents within C++ applications.
+It includes APIs for working with Microsoft Office documents, such as PowerPoint (PPTX) and Excel (XLTM).
+With Aspose.Total for C++, you can easily convert PPTX files to XLTM within C++ applications in two simple steps.

+Firstly, you can use Aspose.Slides for C++ to export PPTX to HTML.
+Aspose.Slides for C++ is a powerful API for creating, editing, and converting presentations within C++ applications.
+It supports a wide range of features, such as text formatting, shapes, charts, and tables.
+With Aspose.Slides for C++, you can easily export PPTX to HTML with a few lines of code.

+After that, you can use Aspose.Cells for C++ to convert HTML to XLTM.
+Aspose.Cells for C++ is a powerful Spreadsheet Programming API for creating, editing, and converting spreadsheets within C++ applications.
+It supports a wide range of features, such as formulas, charts, and pivot tables.
+With Aspose.Cells for C++, you can easily convert HTML to XLTM with a few lines of code.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTX file to XLTM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLTM.
+In summary, Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, edit, and convert documents within C++ applications.
+It includes APIs for working with Microsoft Office documents, such as PowerPoint (PPTX) and Excel (XLTM).
+With Aspose.Total for C++, you can easily convert PPTX files to XLTM within C++ applications in two simple steps.
+Firstly, you can use Aspose.Slides for C++ to export PPTX to HTML.
+After that, you can use Aspose.Cells for C++ to convert HTML to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}